7SigmaLLC/services/README.md

 ## About Us

-At 7Sigma LLC, we specialize in full-service cloud application development and management, tailored to meet the complex needs of modern enterprises.
-Founded by a seasoned architect, developer, engineering and product leader, and former CTO, 7Sigma brings unparalleled technical and strategic insight to every engagement.
-Our white-glove approach to product and engineering management guides clients from concept through to production, ensuring each application is designed, built, and managed to drive growth, efficiency, and innovation.
+At 7Sigma LLC, we specialize in full-service cloud application development and management, expertly crafted to meet the unique needs of modern enterprises.
+Founded by Robert Christian, a veteran technology leader with over 25 years in software architecture, development, engineering, and product leadership, 7Sigma offers clients both technical depth and strategic insight on every project.

-Our team operates from multiple locations, including the United States, Puerto Rico, the Dominican Republic, and Uganda, bringing a global perspective and expertise to each project.
-With skills spanning cloud infrastructure, application architecture, DevOps, and scalable deployment, we focus on building robust, secure, and optimized solutions.
-Committed to quality, transparency, and forward-thinking technology, 7Sigma empowers businesses to turn ideas into impactful digital products.
+Our team is globally distributed across the U.S., Puerto Rico, the Dominican Republic, and Uganda, enriching our projects with diverse perspectives and technical expertise.
+We provide a white-glove approach to product and engineering management, guiding clients through each stage—from initial concept to final deployment—with meticulous attention to detail.

+7Sigma delivers secure, scalable, and innovative solutions, specializing in enterprise-grade platforms and AI-driven technologies.
+Committed to excellence, transparency, and cutting-edge technology, we empower clients to transform visionary ideas into impactful, market-ready solutions, with the assurance of a dedicated, high-touch partnership.